-Information on total ED visits in 2007 for the U.S. was available from five data sources (AHA, NEDS, NEDI, NHAMCS, and NHIS).
-Appendix IV, Figure 1 displays the range of total ED visits; Appendix IV, Table 1 lists the total ED visits in the U.S and by census region.
-Total U.S. ED visit counts are relatively consistent across the data sources.
-The South consistently has the highest number of ED visits and the West had the lowest number of ED visits.
+Information on total ED visits in 2009 for the U.S. was available from five data sources (AHA, NEDS, NEDI, NHAMCS, and NHIS).
+Appendix IV, Figure 1 displays the range of total ED visits; Appendix IV, Table 1 lists the total ED visits in the U.S and the totals by census region.
+The total U.S. ED visit counts are relatively consistent across the data sources.
+The South consistently had the highest and the West had the lowest number of ED visits.